MathiasSven/rocketbook-github/README.md

 4. Run `setup.py` and provide it with the appropriate variables.

 5. Access your app at `http://SERVERIP:PORT`, follow steps 4-8 from the setup above and that is it!
-No need worry about Dyno idling.
+No need to worry about Dyno idling.
 ## Generic Setup Info
 To deploy the app use `python manage.py` and these are the required **ENVs**:
 - GITHUB_TOKEN `An access token as described on step 1 on Free Setup`